fuchssarahe/guiter_practice/README.md

 ### Ruby
   - download and run `ruby run_practice.rb` from within the project's `ruby` directory
 ### Python
-  - download and run `XXXXXX run_practice.py` from within the project's `python` directory
+  - download and run `python run_practice.py` from within the project's `python` directory